GBertolazzi/SpaceR/README.md

 if AID and GH2AX cells are significantly close to each other.

 We have observed double positive cells.
 A possible analysis strategy is to consider them as an additional population.
-In this way we can assess how double positive cells distribute and interact with the other cell populations.
+In this way, we can assess how double-positive cells distribute and interact with the other cell populations.

 ``` r